 But a GripWalk equipped ski boot will not fit into all bindings.
 They work in fact, only with alpine bindings that have been manufactured to accept the GripWalk boot sole.

 Confusion Can Arise

 Confusing?
 Yeah, a bit.
-At least right for the moment as we move through the crossover time as non-GripWalk bindings are still on store shelves and new bindings coming from the manufacturers are built to accept GripWalk.
+At least right for the moment as we continue to move through the crossover time as non-GripWalk bindings are still on skis and new bindings and new system skis coming from manufacturers are built to accept GripWalk.
 As you make your way through this crossover period, be aware of this change as you purchase new ski boots or new ski bindings.

-But you can’t put a GripWalk equipped boot into a non-GripWalk ski binding.
+You can’t put a GripWalk equipped boot into a non-GripWalk equipped ski binding.
 Why?
 Because the GripWalk soles make the toe shape and height different enough that they will not fit a non-GripWalk equipped ski binding.